andysellick/once/README.md

 once
 ====

-A JavaScript homage to the great One Tap Quest (http://shimage.net/one-tap-quest/).
+An experimental homage to the great One Tap Quest (http://shimage.net/one-tap-quest/).

 Early prototype using canvas.
 Still in development.